juanpc2018/AVR-STK600-QEMU-FPGA-Routing-Board/README.md

 ## AVR STK600 QEMU FPGA Routing Board idea

-i iknow there is a Software that emulates AVR loads the compiled image file from Atmel Studio 7 / MPLAB Studio or Arduino IDE, and emulates wires, resistors, leds, switches, etc... cannot remember the name of that software.
+i iknow there is a Software that emulates AVR, loads the compiled image file from Atmel Studio 7 / MPLAB Studio or Arduino IDE, and emulates wires, resistors, leds, switches, etc... cannot remember the name of that software.